ant-media/ant-media-documentation/docs/guides/advanced-usage/turn-and-stun-installation/coturn-quick-installation.md

 So we use TURN server for this solution.

 Ant Media Server does not require TURN server even if there is Symmetric NAT.
-However it's required if UDP ports are blocked for any reason or Ant Media Server is used as signaling server in P2P communication.
+However, it's required if UDP ports are blocked for any reason or Ant Media Server is used as signaling server in P2P communication.

-### Install TURN server
+### Install the TURN server

 ```console
 apt-get update && apt-get install coturn